In This Article

 Space buns are having a moment.
 The '90s hair trend is seeing a revival among the fashion set and is a popular summertime hair trend to wear to festivals.
 Janelle Monáe dresses hers up with floral hairpins.
 "Accessorize your look in a heat-friendly, practical way," Vaccaro explains.
 "Use cool, modern shapes to twist your hair up and out of the way.”

-- Create a middle part and split your hair into two sections.
+- Create a side part two inches back to create a soft swoop on the face framing, then a middle part and split your hair into two sections.

 - Take one section and create a ponytail, securing with an elastic.
 Wrap the end of the ponytail around the elastic and secure with pins.
 Repeat for the other section.